kubegems/.github/profile/README.md

 ---

-KubeGems will go in the future towards AI/MLops and Observability 👀, our roadmap refer to [https://github.com/orgs/kubegems/projects/9](https://github.com/orgs/kubegems/projects/9).
-Welcome to join to share your thoughts.
+KubeGems will go in the future towards AI/MLops and Observability 👀, Feel free to join our [project](https://github.com/orgs/kubegems/projects/9) to share your ideas! 👋